corrode/corrode.github.io/content/blog/expressions/index.md

 };
 ```

 Neat, right?
-You can cover a lot of ground in a few lines of code.
+You can combine `match` and `if` expressions to create complex logic in a few lines of code.

-Note: those `if`s are called match arm guards, and they really *are* full-fledged `if` expressions.
+Note: those `if`s are called [match arm guards](https://doc.rust-lang.org/reference/expressions/match-expr.html), and they really *are* full-fledged `if` expressions.
-You can put anything in there that you could put in a regular `if` statement!
-Check the [language reference](https://doc.rust-lang.org/reference/expressions/match-expr.html) for details.
+You can put anything in there just like in a regular `if`.

 ## Lesser known facts about expressions